-“The Political Economy of the Foreign Corrupt Practices Act: An Exploratory Analysis” (with Alan Sykes) - Journal of Legal Analysis, forthcoming
+“The Political Economy of the Foreign Corrupt Practices Act: An Exploratory Analysis” (with Alan Sykes).
+Journal of Legal Analysis 9.2 (2017): 153-182.

 “Targeted Killings: Does Drone Warfare Violate International Law?”
-Journal of Public and International Affairs (June 2011)
+Journal of Public and International Affairs (2011): 68-87.

 Regulations are no longer a purely national affair.
 International standards now exist across a broad range of regulatory arenas, including those that may be central to domestic values, such as the regulation of health, safety, and the environment.
 Although a number of studies have looked at the domestic impact of globalization more generally, few studies examine the effects of international standards specifically.
 This paper investigates this issue, with an empirical focus on the regulation of pesticides.
 Using original data on changes to US regulations between 1996 and 2015, the study explores whether international standards have led to a weakening or strengthening of domestic rules.
 It finds that, contrary to the fears of many scholars, international standards have not pushed the United States towards laxity but instead have, if anything, led to stricter domestic regulations overall.
 The results not only contribute to the broader literature on the domestic effects of globalization, they also allay concerns that international standards could serve primarily as a regulatory ceiling, encouraging nations to sacrifice caution for economic gain.

 This paper provides a new framework for understanding regulatory outcomes in the area of consumer goods.
 I present a simple model, which shows that when consumers care about product quality but are unable to differentiate high and low quality goods, higher quality producers will have an incentive to lobby the government for mandatory labeling laws.
 At the same time, producers of lower quality goods will want to lobby against such labels, as the absence of full information allows them to free-ride on the reputation of the higher quality producers.
 In a departure from standard theories of regulation, I account not only for firm interests but also for the role of consumers.
 In addition, the model introduces international dynamics, showing how the labeling laws of a major trading partner can change domestic firms’ utility functions, at times resulting in a regulatory outcome that would not have otherwise occurred.
 Finally, the model demonstrates that consumers’ ability to influence regulation need not be constrained by collective action problems.
 This suggests that the frequent assumption of consumer irrelevance in determining regulatory outcomes has often been overstated in the literature.